Albert Dzur, Ph.D.

 Fields of Study

-Democratic theory; democratic innovation; citizen participation; professionalism; restorative justice; collaboration in public administration, criminal justice, health care, and education
+Democratic theory; democratic innovation; citizen participation in governance; professionalism; restorative justice; power sharing in public administration, criminal justice, health care, and education; civic agency in highly marginalized populations; inclusion in social problem solving

 Education